dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Rationale: (1) This saves effort in the future since if a transmission number is later needed, no IANA request is needed that would then require another Expert Review.
-(2) The transmision numbering space is not scarce, so there seems little need to reserve the number for a different purpose than what the ifType is for.
+(2) The transmission numbering space is not scarce, so there seems little need to reserve the number for a different purpose than what the ifType is for.
 (3) The Designated Expert need not review whether a transmission number value should be registered when processing each ifType request, thus